LewisResearchGroup/digestR/README.md

 To open a spectrum in DigestR, either select "Open/Close Files" from the File menu or use the commands fo() or fs() in the R console.
 If multiple files have been opened, only the most recently opened spectrum will appear in the main plot window.
 To switch to another spectrum, double-click on a file name within the GUI.
 To close one or more files, select the desired files from the table and then press the "Close file" button.

 #### 2. Manipulate dcf files: mf()
+The mf() function in DigestR allow users to perform various mathematical operations with dcf files, facilitating comprehensive data manipulation and analysis.
+With mf(), users can add, substract, multiply, merge and divide, the data contained in multiple dcf files.
+This functionality allows users to perform mathematical operations tailored to their specific research needs, streamlining data processing and enhancing the overall analytical capabilities of DigestR.

 #### 3. Plot settings: ct()
 The ct() function allows users to interact with the "digestion" map directly through the graphical interface.
 Users can display the "digestion" map either at a proteome or protein level.
 By default, the full proteome view is displayed.
 To display the digestion map of a specific protein, click on "Display Single Gene" and enter the protein name in capital letters (e.g., HBA1, BSA).
 It is also possible to display individual peptides and peptide endpoints.
 Additionally, variance can be displayed if the selected dataset is the mean of multiple datasets (see mf() function).